-Please note that the above list identifies ACH rates without special consideration for industrial/commercial processes that may introduce air contaminants into the air that should be controlled through the use of local exhaust ventilation.
+Please note that the above list identifies ACH rates without special consideration for industrial/commercial processes that may introduce air contaminants into the air that should be using local exhaust ventilation.

 Measuring the ACH

 There are two methods of determining the ACH rates in a building.
-The first—and most obvious is—to actually measure the air flows.
+The first, and most obvious is to actually measure the actual air flows.

 The second method is to introduce a tracer gas into the air and measure its decline over time to determine the ACH.

 Actual Measurement of Air Flows

 Using a velometer, thermometer or vane anemometer, airflow measurements should be taken at all the exhaust and air supply points.
 These include all the local exhausts that may be used to control specific operations.
 Then the calculation of ACH is simple.

 ACH = total air supply rate (feet/minute) x 60 minutes